Level of Study

 Compulsory Assignments and Attendance

-Submission of Laboratory reports.
-Participation and attendance in all practicals and workshops in Pharmaceutical Technology are compulsory.
+Submission of laboratory reports.
+Participation and attendance in all practicals and workshops are compulsory.
 Students must pass all lab practicals to pass the course.

 Forms of Assessment

 The Students will evaluate the education in line with the University of Bergen and department Quality control systems.